 A Borrower's Security Act would address the most egregious and abusive lending practices of the credit card industry.
 Credit card companies now routinely triple or quadruple the interest rate for a tardy payment or for any payments made late to other creditors.
-If card companies want to raise the interest rate, the new rate should only apply to future purchases on the card-as opposed to retroactively applying the new rate to the existing balance as is the current practice.
+If card companies want to raise the interest rate, the new rate should only apply to future purchases on the card-as opposed to retroactively applying the new rate to the existing balance.

-The Borrower's Security Act should also get the credit card companies off of our college campuses.
+The Borrower's Security Act should also get the credit card companies off our college campuses.